VatsaDev/NanoPhi-alpha/README.md

 Data is tiny-textbooks and the sciphi dataset

 Goals
+ - Hope to pretrain GPT-2 instead of finetune, GPU funding would be amazing!
  - total of ~640 million tokens(20x, need to be at 2.4B), undertrained by chinchilla scaling, need more data
  - work with GPT-2 124m and 355m, build up strong tiny LMs
  - try integrating Orca's student teacher style with GPT-2